stuffnting/gutenberg-block-examples/src/inner-blocks-context/README.md

 ## Description

-This code demonstrates the use of `context` to pass attribute values from a parent block to a child block.
+This code demonstrates the use of block context to pass attribute values from a parent block to a child block.

-For more one block context, see [here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-context/).
+For more on block context, see [here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-context/).

 ## In this code

 **`inner-blocks-context.php`**

 - Registers two blocks: `myprefix/context-parent` and `myprefix/context-child`.
-On transpiling, neither block's JSON file ends up named `block.json`, therefore, both are registered using `__DIR__` and the file name.
+On transpiling neither block's JSON file ends up named `block.json`, therefore, both are registered using `__DIR__` _and_ the file name.
 - The registration of the child block includes a callback to render the child, including the value inherited from the parent block, on the front-end.

 **`inner-blocks-context.index.js`**